Published on May 19th, 2012 | by Becky Striepe9

 Karen Lee of Eco Karen and Mary Kearns of Herban Lifestyle are teaming up to launch Herban Crafts, a line of craft kits to help folks make their own eco-friendly beauty supplies.
-There’s just under two weeks left on their Indiegogo campaign, so head on over there, if you want to help them out!

 Not only are the kits eco-friendly, but they want to “do well by doing good,” and the company will help unemployed women by training them and teaching them job skills as they help assemble the kits.
 Here’s the promo video all about the line they’re starting:

 Karen was even kind enough to answer a few questions about what they’re up to!

 Crafting a Green World: How did you two start collaborating?

 Karen Lee: We met a few years ago through Team Eco Etsy, where we have interacted on several small projects over time.
 We realized that we had a lot in common in terms of our backgrounds and interests.
 One day, Mary spoke about her idea for a monthly DIY kit subscription business while I spoke about green handmade gift subscription idea.
 Next day, we both thought about becoming partners and called each other!
 And the rest is history.